-- Number of attempts: choose how many times the user is allowed to repeat the assessment.
+- Several attempts: choose how many times the user is allowed to repeat the assessment.

 Feedback as a learning resource

 As well as this, you also have feedback.
 It’s a really powerful tool if you use it well.
-As in the assessment, apart from checking the user knowledge, adding feedback users will reinforce what they already know even more.
+As in the assessment, besides checking the user knowledge, adding feedback will reinforce what they already know even more.
 How can you do this?

-First, have a look at the two types of feedback that are available:
+First, have a look at the two available types of feedback:

-- General feedback from the assessment: this is the message the user receives when they’ve finished the assessment.
+- General feedback from the assessment: this is the message the user receives when they’ve finished the examination.
 You can customize it according to whether the user has passed or failed.

-- Feedback for each question: this is the message that appears below each question during the assessment once the user has submitted an answer.
+- Feedback for each question: This message appears below each question during the assessment once the user has submitted an answer.
 You can customize it for each question according to whether the user has answered correctly or incorrectly, and also set it to only appear in certain circumstances:

-- Once the user has passed the assessment: this allows them to review the questions they got wrong and find out what the correct answer was and why.
+- Once the user has passed the assessment, this allows them to review the questions they got wrong and find out the correct answer and why.

 - When the user has failed the assessment and has run out of attempts.

 Now you need to decide what to put in your feedback.
-Want to find out how to make really powerful messages?
+Want to find out how to make compelling messages?
 Here are a few tips:

-- If the user has answered the question correctly, you’ve got a golden opportunity to give an explanation which broadens their knowledge about that specific topic.
-It’s a really great opportunity because the user is happy that they got the right answer, is focused, and is ready to learn more.
+- If the user has answered the question correctly, you’ve got a golden opportunity to give an explanation that broadens their knowledge about that specific topic.
+It’s a great opportunity because the user is happy that they got the correct answer, focused, and ready to learn more.